Best Of16 min read

 • Desktop app feels dated — like, noticeably so

-• Speed on gaming servers can vary depending on location
+• Speed on gaming servers can vary by location

 • 7-device limit feels restrictive next to Surfshark's unlimited